carnuare/phpProj/readme.md

 Head to http://localhost:8010/ to see the app.

-You need to import the database "assignment_tracker.sql" (located in the root folder) into *phpmyadmin*.
+You need to import "assignment_tracker.sql" (located in the root folder) into the database "assignment_tracker".
+*Phpmyadmin* allows you to do that.

 Access *phpmyadmin* in localhost:8020.
 (User: root | password: example)